astrophpeter/SFH-COSMOS/README.md

 * When bined by stellar mass, smooth galaxies have a lower SFR across over-density.
 Over both redshift bins.
 Higher redshift has higher SFR genreally across stellar mass bins.
 (See Darvish2016Fig1)

+* SHF isn't dependant on smooth / featured morphology.
+Even for red type galaxies only.
+Red type were selected by plotting ditribution of VmJ colour and dividing bimodal population by eye VmJ < 0.95. (see starpyplots)

+* SHF is depandant on enviroment.

 ## Refernces
 [1] Darvish, Behnam, et al. "A comparative study of density field estimation for galaxies: New insights into the evolution of galaxies with environment in cosmos out to Z∼ 3."
 The Astrophysical Journal 805.2 (2015): 121.
 DOI: